simplistix/mailinglogger/readme.txt

   This adds a more flexible and powerful email log handler.
 It has both customisable log format and subject line.

+  All emails sent will have a header set as follows:

+  X-Mailer: MailingLogger <version>

+  This is to allow easier filtering of these emails.

   Installation

     Extract the .tar.gz which contains this file in the